 Strategies and Requirements:

 Specific – Omnibus requirements consist of professionally relevant, daily project phases and a multimedia presentation.
-The projects will be due each day and the multimedia presentation will be due on the final Friday.
-With exception of the last week, there will be Tuesday field visits.
-Due the first week will be analyses of the place, including landscape form and character modeling.
-Due the second week will be precedents and program.
+The phases will be due each day and the multimedia presentation will be due on the final Friday.
+With exception of the last week, there will be Tuesday field visits: to a renowned outdoor sculpture museum; to an iconic river and mountain landscape; and to field verify analysis and design ideas at the studio site.
+Due the first week will be design analyses of the program and precedents with figure grounds, sketches, and notes.
+Due the second week will be landscape form and character modeling.
 Due the third week will be ideation and design process works.
 Due the fourth week will be diagrams, illustrations, and drawings of the future environment and a multi-media presentation of the four weeks.
-This course will continue opportunity for major skill-building with integrating hand-drawn, hand-constructed, and digital applications and methods in your own evolving design processes for a unique natural environment.
+This course will continue opportunity for major skill-building in a unique natural environment, integrating hand-drawn, hand-constructed, and digital applications and methods in your own evolving design processes.

 Minimum requirement – please feel very free to do more.
-A clearly developed, artistically expressive analysis and design for a landscape of attraction __ entry landmark __ visitor center __ parking __ pedestrian overpass __ water flows __ landforms __ geology __ comfort facilities __ walkways __ sculptures __ elevated overview structure.
+A clearly developed, artistically expressive, analysis and design for a landscape of attraction and interpretation, including entry landmark __ visitor center __ parking __ pedestrian and wildlife overpass __ walkways __ sculptures __ elevated overview structure __ plants __ landforms __ surficial geology.

-Overall — Please see ASLA Student Awards for 2015, 2014, and 2013.
+Overall — Please see ASLA Student Awards for 2016, 2015, 2014, and 2013.
 The studio is conducted as a series of explorations and experiments aimed at developing individual self-reliance, self-esteem, successional practice in making analysis and design decisions, recognizing problems, looking for alternatives, and expressing iterative solutions.
-Studio, facebook, and blog requirements consist of a series of explorations and representations of case studies, theories, and methods.
-Facebook (separate account) references and interactions are required.
-You will be required to present and discuss your own current project and your classmates’ projects each day.
+Studio and Instagram requirements consist of a series of explorations and representations of case studies, theories, and methods.
+Instagram (separate account) references and interactions are required.
+You will be required to present your own current project and to discuss your classmates’ projects each day.
 There will be a sequence of accessible minimum requirements – please feel very free to do more.

 Although there are adequate studio computing facilities, it will help significantly in this and other courses if you have your own computer with Rhino, InDesign, Illustrator, Photoshop, iMovie, AutoCAD, and ArcGIS.